NVIDIA-Merlin/Transformers4Rec/docs/source/core_features.md

 Transformers4Rec integrates with the [HuggingFace (HF) Transformers](https://github.com/huggingface/transformers) library, allowing RecSys researchers and practitioners to easily experiment with the latest and state-of-the-art NLP Transformer architectures for sequential and session-based recommendation tasks and deploy those models into production.

 The HF Transformers was *"established with the goal of opening up advancements in NLP to the wider machine learning community"*.
-It became very popular among NLP researchers and practitioners (more than 900 contributors), providing standardized implementations of the state-of-the-art Transformer architectures (more than 68 and counting) produced by the research community, often within days or weeks of their publication.
+It has become very popular among NLP researchers and practitioners (more than 900 contributors), providing standardized implementations of the state-of-the-art Transformer architectures (more than 68 and counting) produced by the research community, often within days or weeks of their publication.

 HF Transformers is designed for both research and production.
 Models are composed of three building blocks: (a) a tokenizer, which converts raw text to sparse index encodings; (b) a transformer architecture; and (c) a head for NLP tasks, like Text Classification, Generation, Sentiment Analysis, Translation, Summarization, among others.

-In Transformers4Rec we leverage from HF Transformers only the transformer architectures building block (b) and their configuration classes, and provide additional blocks necessary for recommendation, e.g. input features normalization and aggregation, and heads for recommendation and sequence classification/prediction.
+In Transformers4Rec we leverage from HF Transformers only the transformer architectures building block (b) and their configuration classes.
+Transformers4Rec provides additional blocks necessary for recommendation, e.g., input features normalization and aggregation, and heads for recommendation and sequence classification/prediction.
 We also extend their `Trainer` class to allow for the evaluation with RecSys metrics.

 # Flexibility in Model Architecture